Tonyfu09/2023-24_OSWE_Note/README.md

 console.log(Person1)
 Person1.calculateAge();
 Therefore, the prototype property (calculateAge) allows other objects (such as Person) to inherit all the properties and methods of the constructor function.

-Indepe explaination from Hacktrike about how Prototype pollution is working [Hacktricks Prototype Pollution](https://book.hacktricks.xyz/pentesting-web/deserialization/nodejs-proto-prototype-pollution)

 #### Prototype pollution sinks <br>
 - Descripte that some javascript function or DOM element that you're able to access via prototype pollution which enable for adversary execute arbitary JavaScript or system commands. <br>